commercetools/commercetools-project-sync/README.md

 #### Running ProductSync with custom product query parameters

-You might pass your customized product fetch limit, and a product predicate to filter product resources to sync in the JSON format.
+You might pass your customized product fetch limit, and a product projection predicate to filter product resources to sync in the JSON format.

 For instance: